triska/proloxy/README.md

 - `Prefix` is prepended to relative paths in HTTP&nbsp;*redirects* that the target service emits, so that the next client request is again relayed to the intended target service.
-- `URI` is the URI of the target service.
+- `Target` is the URI of the target service.

 You configure Proloxy by providing a **Prolog file** that contains the definition of `request_prefix_target/3` and any additional predicates